-My research interests comprise several areas.
+Professor Diez's research interests comprise several areas.
 The first one relates to environmental politics and policy in Latin America.
-I have carried out research on the process of environmental policymaking in Mexico, with a particular focus on forestry policy implementation in the Lacandone rainforest in t...
+He has carried out research on the process of environmental policymaking in Mexico, with a particular focus on forestry policy implementation in the Lacandone r...

-My research interests comprise several areas.
+Professor Diez's research interests comprise several areas.
 The first one relates to environmental politics and policy in Latin America.
-I have carried out research on the process of environmental policymaking in Mexico, with a particular focus on forestry policy implementation in the Lacandone rainforest in the south-eastern state of Chiapas.
+He has carried out research on the process of environmental policymaking in Mexico, with a particular focus on forestry policy implementation in the Lacandone rainforest in the south-eastern state of Chiapas.

-I have also written on the relationship between globalization and environmental degradation in developing countries.
+Professor Diez has also written on the relationship between globalization and environmental degradation in developing countries.
 In collaboration with Professor O.P.
-Dwivedi, I have assembled an edited collection on the effects of growing economic and social integration on the natural environments of eleven countries of the Global South.
+Dwivedi, he has assembled an edited collection on the effects of growing economic and social integration on the natural environments of eleven countries of the Global South.
 This study has been published by Broadview Press / The University of Toronto Press.

-My third area of interest is in security and defence.
-Within this area I have studied legislative oversight of the armed forces in Mexico within the broader context of changing civil-military relations, as well as security relations in North America with particular attention to the so-called 'North American security perimeter.'
+His third area of interest is in security and defence.
+Within this area, he has studied legislative oversight of the armed forces in Mexico within the broader context of changing civil-military relations, as well as security relations in North America with particular attention to the so-called 'North American security perimeter.'